 Can you walk away from the negotiating table with a contract in your pocket and your ethics intact?
-Here we present the third and final installment in a series of articles on value negotiation.
+Here we present the third and final instalment in a series of articles on value negotiation.

 Every so often in negotiations, we find ourselves exaggerating a truth in order to make a stronger case for our argument.
 Or perhaps slipping in a white lie to gain an advantage.
 We compromise our ethics when we choose to use power, manipulation or information asymmetries.
 We create a recipe for ethical negotiation failure.